RBVI/enhancedGraphics/README.md

 The number of colors in the list must fit the number of chart elements to draw.

 The app also gives access to four predefined color lists, defined thanks to the following keywords:
-- `random`: the colors change everytime the chart are drawned (everytime the view is changed).
+- `random`: the colors change every time the chart are drawn (every time the view is changed).
 - `rainbow`: the colors from the rainbow, the first element of the list is red, the last is turquoise.
 The other elements ranges from red to turquoise so that the number of colors matches the number of chart elements.
 - `contrasting`: two consecutive colors will be from opposite sides of the color wheel.